Ring offering $1M for proof of ‘extraterrestrial life’ caught on camera

 The company says video submissions will be reviewed by an expert.

 Ring camera owners who don’t find a real extraterrestrial can still participate, though.
-Everyone is welcome to submit videos in their best alien costumes, featuring homemade spacecraft for a chance to win a $500 Amazon gift card.
+Everyone is welcome to submit videos in their best alien costumes for a chance to win a $500 Amazon gift card.

+“Alien costumes and accessories, homemade spacecrafts, and Extraterrestrial-inspired communication with your Ring device are highly encouraged!” the company said.